Collaborations

 • Bureau of Ocean Energy Management California Intergovernmental Renewable Energy Task Force

 Engages BOEM and state agencies to ensure responsible development of the two Wind Energy Areas off the coast of California.
-For more information about BOEM’s activities in California, please go to their California Activities webpage.
+Please go to their California Activities webpage for more information about BOEM’s activities in California.

 • Along with other state agencies and tribal representatives, Commission staff participate in twice monthly meetings of a Tribal Working Group led by the California Energy Commission to discuss issues related to offshore wind policy in California.